samgulf/RIS_units/readme.md

 ## Running the code
 The main file is RIS_units_process.ipynb (a Jupyter/IPython notebook).
 Instructions for running a Jupyter notebook are here: https://docs.jupyter.org/en/latest/running.html

+The RIS_units_fixes.ipynb contains semi-automated ways to fix certain types of inconsistency.
+It should not be run end-to-end (as that may cause duplication in the files) but parts can be run where required.

 ## Inputs
 The code needs the following files to be put into the inputs folder (because these are the files it checks):
 - export_descr_buildings.txt